Kazu-Kusa/setupi/README.md

 ```bash
 git clone https://github.com/Kazu-Kusa/setupi.git
 ```
-   get to the cloned repo, and you should find the `setup.bash`
+   get to the cloned repo, and you should find the `Makefile` in `setupi`
 ```bash
 cd setupi
 ls